Whether acting out of malice or negligence, insider threats pose a significant risk to all organisations.

 For many organisations, an in-house 24/7 security monitoring capability to prevent, detect and respond to insider threats and other malicious activity is unrealistic – the technology, intelligence, and specialist expertise required are simply too expensive.

-For a cost-effective subscription, ThreatDetect™, Redscan’s Managed Detection and Response service, provides the experienced security professions and latest SIEM, UEBA and endpoint tools needed to identify, contain and shut down attacks.
+Kroll Responder, our turnkey Managed Detection and Response service, provides the experienced security professions and latest cloud, network and endpoint detection tools needed to identify, contain and shut down attacks.

-By working as an extension of your in-house team, our cyberoffensive experts hunt for and respond to threats across your on-premise, cloud, virtual and hybrid environments, 24/7.
-Kroll’s unparalleled frontline incident response and forensics experience means that in the event of a breach, you can have peace of mind that your business will be left in the best position possible, with minimal disruption and your reputation intact.
+By working as an extension of your in-house team, our experts hunt for and respond to threats across your on-premise, cloud, virtual and hybrid environments, 24/7.
+As the world’s number 1 incident response provider, we conduct over 3,000 incident investigations every year.
+This unparalleled experience means that in the event of a breach, you can have peace of mind that your business will be left in the best position possible, with minimal disruption and your reputation intact.